 - Use Rotary Club Central to report your club goals, including membership, service, and Foundation giving.
-A link to Rotary Club Central can be found on the My Rotary homepage when you are signed in.
+After signing in to My Rotary, click the View Goals button in the My Club Snapshot section on the My Rotary homepage.

-- You can find your Workgroups under your Profile page.
+- You can find your Rotary Workgroups on your profile page.

 - If you’re unable to access your reports, it may be because your new role as a club leader has not been updated in our database.
-If you think your account does not have the correct role, please contact firstname.lastname@example.org.
+If you think your account doesn't have the correct role, please contact firstname.lastname@example.org.

 Finding a club/Joining Rotary

 - Complete the Rotarian Membership Referral Form and we’ll forward your referral’s name to clubs in the area.

 - Use the Club Finder link at the top of any page to search for Rotary and Rotaract clubs.
 Club Finder also allows you to search for Rotary e-clubs.
 You can search by location, meeting day, meeting time, club type, or keyword.

 - Clubs accept new members by invitation, so we recommend you first reach out to a club in your area to learn more.
 Use Club Finder to find a local club, then click on the Contact Club button to reach out to an individual club.